-Thought you couldn’t eat potato chips on a healthy plant-based eating plan?
+Thought you couldn’t eat potato chips on a healthy vegan plant-based eating plan?
 Me too, but thankfully we were wrong!
-These healthy homemade potato chips are easy and delicious!
+These healthy Homemade Vegan Potato Chips are easy and delicious!

-I ordered this potato chip maker thinking it was too good to be true.
+I ordered this potato chip maker back in 2016 thinking it was too good to be true.
 But, I was totally surprised!

 The recipe booklet offers a number of different seasonings including barbecue, dill pickle, and salt & vinegar variations.
 In addition to potatoes, you can also cook sweet potatoes, apples, and pears.
 The book also says mango, but that sounds a little weird to me.